 in collaboration with

+AKIS I was born and grew up in Ioannina, a beautiful city in the northwest of Greece.
+I studied biochemistry and after obtaining my doctorate I moved to Berlin to pursue a career working as a researcher in a scientific institute.
 Alongside, I had always an affection for food and cooking that gradually intensified and became a true passion.
 Food not only gave me the possibility to communicate and share my passion with everyone, something I couldn’t achieve with my work in the institute, but also a means to explore my creativity and stay in contact with my country.